First Look: 2018 Ford Expedition Gains Substantial Redesign and New Tech

-The Ford Motor Company seemingly dominates the SUV market in Canada, and there position will only get stronger with the introduction of two new models for 2018.
+The Ford Motor Company seemingly dominates the SUV market, and its position will only get stronger with the introduction of two new models for 2018.

 At the top of the pecking order resides the company’s largest offering, the Expedition, which is getting its first complete overhaul since its introduction 20 years ago.
-At the other end of the spectrum is a new player for the Canadian market, the EcoSport, a subcompact SUV that has been making a name for itself for over a decade in other world markets.
+At the other end of the spectrum is a new player in the market, the EcoSport, a subcompact SUV that has been making a name for over a decade in other world markets.

-Drive impressions will have to wait, as the two examples Ford representatives had on hand were early prototypes, but I did have the opportunity to crawl around the cabins and explore the various nooks and crannies of both vehicles.
+Drive impressions will have to wait, as the two examples Ford representatives had on hand were early prototypes.
+Still, I did have the opportunity to crawl around the cabins and explore the various nooks and crannies of both vehicles.

 2018 Ford Expedition Interior